 Overwatchs Hero Pools are removed from tournaments

 Overwatch has finally understood that Hero Pools don’t work and is removing them from the competitive game indefinitely.
-Overwatch community manager Molly Fender confirmed this via the game’s forum.
+Overwatch community manager Molly Fender confirmed this via the game’s official forum.

 The official statement from Molly Fender reads as follows: